Please note: Timelines may vary depending on the partner university. These dates may vary so please plan ahead when submitting your application.

 To participate in this undergraduate program, you must:

-Be In Good Academic Standing
+Be a Viterbi Student in Good Academic Standing

 Completed at least